Trust-Anchor-Group/Onboarding/README.md

 	`+1555` are permitted.
 Such phone numbers do not send SMS messages.
 Instead, they are validated using the `/ID/TestOTP.md` resource.
 It is only possible to create accounts for test use using this method.
 Such accounts are also limited in time.

+7. The Neuron the client is redirected to in (5) above can validate the onboarding by calling the `ValidateOnboarding.ws` resource with the Remote Endpoint of the client, and with any of the e-mail address and/or phone number provided by the client to the Neuron.
+This way, the remote endpoint can automatically validate claims made by the client and assure that e-mail addresses and phone numbers provided have been validated and are correct.

+	**Note**: Validation of phone number and e-mail addresses can only be performed up to 24 hours after successful validation, after which the information is removed from memory.

 [textlocal.com]: https://textlocal.com/
 [script]: https://lab.tagroot.io/Script.md
 [Markdown]: https://lab.tagroot.io/Markdown.md